eclipse-archived/codewind-docs/docs/_documentations/che-installinfo.md

 ### Other Codewind configurations

-**A quick way to try out Codewind before installing Codewind on Eclipse Che is to use Codewind locally** In this fully-local configuration, you create, develop, build and run your containerised applications on your local machine using your local IDE.
-See [Getting Started with Codewind](./gettingstarted.html) for local IDE options and step-by- step instructions.
+**A quick way to try out Codewind before installing Codewind on Eclipse Che is to use Codewind locally** In this fully-local configuration, you create, develop, build and run your containerized applications on your local machine using your local IDE.
+See [Getting Started with Codewind](./gettingstarted.html) for local IDE options and step-by-step instructions.

 **Using Codewind Remotely** Rather than using an IDE hosted in the cloud to make code changes, Codewind can also be configured for making code changes on your **local IDE** before building and running on your cloud.
 To [configure Codewind to be used remotely](./remote-codewind-overview.html), **you must first follow the steps to [install codewind locally](./gettingstarted.html)**.